fsantanna-uerj/serrapilheira/Submissao/final.md

 will complete our three original goals: (i) a low-power hardware architecture, (ii) controlled by automatic standby, and (iii) validated in real-world scenarios.
-Most of the hard work can be done by students and we believe that one semester is enough for a handful amount of applications.
+Most of the hard work can be done by students and we believe that by the end of the year we will have a handful amount of applications with solid research results.

-In the last semester, we slightly shifted the focus towards more fundamental aspects of programming languages and started a new implementation of Céu from scratch with verification in mind (Goal 5).
+In the last semester, we slightly shifted our focus towards more fundamental aspects of programming languages and started a new implementation of Céu from scratch with verification in mind (Goal 5).
 We will probably need one semester to reach the same functionality of the